Kihumba/private-/D2/Python - Data Analysis/README.md

 ## Overview

-A fellow is able to understand and apply Python as the implementation language in manipulating, processing, cleaning, and crunching data to effectively solve a broad set of data analysis problems.
+The Data Analysis curriculum detailed here shows the technical Knowledge, Behaviors and Beliefs required for an Andela developer to understand and apply Python as the implementation language in manipulating, processing, cleaning, and crunching data to effectively solve a broad set of data analysis problems.

 ## Modules